 Is there a deadline to sign up for the PowerScore GMAT course?

-Please note that the GMAT On Demand course is fully nonrefundable after purchase.
+The GMAT On Demand course is fully nonrefundable after purchase.

 Should I buy another study book to use before classes start?